 Falloff is also very noticeable here when the X100S is wide open.
 And finally, while the light was changing slightly, the warmer rendering of the XF 27mm F/2.8 is quite clear in the dark grey of the cat.
 Below are some crops.
 Click to enlarge.

 For a little added bokeh goodness, here is the lakeshore image from above, shot at wider apertures.
 Slightly further distances from the point of focus seem to work in favour of the XF 27mm F/2.8.

-When I entered the Fuji world with the X100S.
-Because I had 23mm in APS-C covered, and and earlier reviews I’d seen for the weren’t exactly glowing, the XF 27mm F/2.8 wasn’t really a purchase consideration.
-Now that I have this site as an excuse to tinker with as much Fuji gear as I can get my hands on, I’m glad I’ve had a chance to play with it.
+When I entered the Fuji world, it was with the X100S, so I had 23mm in APS-C covered.
+Earlier reviews I’d seen for the XF 27mm F/2.8 weren’t exactly glowing, so it wasn’t really a purchase consideration.
+Now that I have this site as an excuse to tinker with as much Fuji gear as I can get my hands on, I’m glad I’ve had a chance to test it.
 It really is an excellent lens in a positively tiny package.
 It deserves it’s “pancake” designation.

 This makes it interesting in terms of a recommendation.
 Before the X-E2, the 23mm f/1.4, and all the excellent firmware updates from Fuji, I’d have said anyone who can, should get an X100S.
 Now the X100S is a little less of a no-brainer, especially for those who already have an interchangeable body.
 For the cost of an X100, one could buy the XF 23mm F/1.4 and XF 27mm F/2.8 new.
 In fact, with Fuji’s recurring rebate program, the cost for the two lenses can be a fair bit less.
 What you end up with is a 35mm equivalent that’s superior optically and in terms of handling, and a 41mm equivalent that’s barely larger than the X100S (mounted on an X-E1/2), lighter and equally, if not more sharp.
 That’s really worth considering.